How to Password Protect a PDF for Free

 Protecting your PDF documents with passwords is a simple yet effective way to safeguard your sensitive information.
 Whether you prefer using the Protect tool in Sejda, another online tool like Smallpdf, or a more versatile solution with multiple security options like IronPDF, all methods allow you to add an extra layer of security to your PDF files without any cost.
 By following the steps outlined in this article, you can keep your documents safe from unauthorized access and ensure your data remains confidential.

 IronPDF offers stronger security compared to basic password protection like online tools do.
 It includes features like encryption, document permissions password, and digital signatures, providing enhanced protection against unauthorized access and alterations.
-All without the need for Adobe Acrobat Reader.
+All this without the need for Adobe Acrobat Reader.
 Its flexibility makes it easy to integrate into different systems, making it a versatile choice for safeguarding PDFs.

 To incorporate IronPDF into your project, you can acquire a commercial license, which begins at $749 for a single developer.
 Additionally, there's a free trial with complete features and support, allowing you to evaluate its suitability before making a purchase.
 For those in need of licenses for multiple developers or larger enterprises, various options are accessible.